wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

 ### Example 4: Preserve the original payload

-In this example, you copy the original payload to a property using the Enrich mediator.
+In this example, you'll copy the original payload to a property using the Enrich mediator.

 ```xml
 <enrich>